-Along the trail is the Lewis and Clark National Historic Trail Interpretive Center where once inside, you can pull a canoe (made from the wood of a hollowed tree) against the Missouri River’s strong current to see what Lewis and Clark were up against when they passed through the area.
+Along the River's Edge Trail is the Lewis and Clark National Historic Trail Interpretive Center where once inside, you can pull a canoe (made from the wood of a hollowed tree) against the Missouri River’s strong current to see what Lewis and Clark were up against when they passed through the area.
 But the center is unique in that it covers the entire 1804-06 journey the two men and their team took.
 It also tells the stories of their experiences with Plains and Northwest Native Americans.
 Discover more when you go on the center's outdoor ranger tour.